Probing Majorana bound states via a pn-junction containing a quantum dot: Model

 The holes in the valence band of the QD are given by

 with charging energy $U_h$.
-The operator $h_\sigma^{(\dagger)}$ annihilates (creates) a hole with spin $\sigma$ and energy $\varepsilon_{h\sigma}=\varepsilon_{h}+\sigma\Delta_{Z,h}$ \footnote{Since the holes (electrons) are positively (negatively) charged, a gate acting on electrons and holes simultaneously leads to a shift of the their energy levels in the opposite way.}.
+The operator $h_\sigma^{(\dagger)}$ annihilates (creates) a hole with spin $\sigma$ and energy $\varepsilon_{h\sigma}=\varepsilon_{h}+\sigma\Delta_{Z,h}$ \footnote{Since the holes (electrons) are positively (negatively) charged, a gate acting on electrons and holes simultaneously leads to a shift of their energy levels in the opposite way.}.
 The holes can in general have a different Zeeman energy $\Delta_{Z,h}$ than the electrons due to a different g-factor.
-We count energies from the chemical potential $\mu_h$ of the p-side reservoir.
-We assume that the relevant carriers are 'heavy' holes so that $h_{\Uparrow/\Downarrow}^\dagger$ creates a hole with total angular momentum projection $j_{z}=\pm 3\hbar/2$ (see for instance \cite{Lodahl}).
+We count energies from the chemical potential $\mu_h$ of the $p$ side reservoir.
+We assume that the relevant carriers are 'heavy' holes so that $h_{\Uparrow/\Downarrow}^\dagger$ creates a hole with total angular momentum projection $j_{z}=\pm 3\hbar/2$ (see for instance \cite{Lodahl2015}).
 In the eigenbasis of the number operator $\hat{n}_{h\sigma}=h_\sigma^\dagger h_\sigma$ we obtain four hole states $\ket{\psi}_h=\{\ket{0}_h,\ket{\Uparrow},\ket{\Downarrow},\ket{\Uparrow\Downarrow}\}$ which are eigenstates of $H_h$.
 The hole states are separated from the electronic states in the QD by a large energy of the order of the gap of the host semiconductor which is approximately given by $\mu_e+\mu_h=eV$.
-The holes merely act as recombination partners for the electrons and do not couple directly to the MBSs.
-The holes can be refilled by the normal conducting p-side reservoir, and we assume that the hole energies satisfy $0>\varepsilon_h+U_h+|\Delta_{Z,h}|$, so that $\varepsilon_h<0$.
+The holes merely act as recombination partners for the electrons and do not couple directly to the MBSs, since due to the large separation in energy a coherent coupling between holes and MBSs can be neglected.
+The holes can be refilled by the normal conducting $p$ side reservoir, and we assume that the hole energies satisfy $0>\varepsilon_h+U_h+|\Delta_{Z,h}|$, so that $\varepsilon_h<0$.
 In that case, the chemical potential $\mu_h$ is always above the energetically highest hole state, so that the holes can be refilled on the QD with a rate $\Gamma_{h}$ and do not tunnel back to the reservoir.
 Therefore, the stationary state of the holes without the coupling to the photons described below would be $\ket{\Uparrow\Downarrow} $.

 The photon bath is described by

 where photons of energy $\hbar\omega_k$ with wave number $k$ and polarization $P$ are annihilated (created) by $a_{k,P}^{(\dagger)}$.
 The polarization can be $L$-circular with total angular momentum $j_z=-\hbar$ or $R$-circular with $j_z=+\hbar$.